Army sergeant shot 5 soldiers before he was tackled and arrested at Fort Stewart, officials say

 This latest act of violence on a U.S. military installation — sites that are supposed to be among the most secure in the country — again raised concerns about safety and security within the armed forces’ own walls.

 The Army said it's investigating the shooting.
-There were still many unanswered questions, including the condition of the soldiers, the scope of their injuries, the name of the shooter as well as any possible motive.
+There were still many unanswered questions, including the scope of the injuries and the shooter's motive.

-The injured were treated and then moved to Winn Army Community Hospital, base officials said in a Facebook post, adding there's no threat to the community.

-Some of the wounded were also taken to Memorial Health University Medical Center in Savannah, said spokesperson Bryna Gordon.
-The hospital is the top-level trauma center for coastal Georgia.
-Gordon said she didn’t know how many people were being taken to the hospital or what their conditions are.
+The injured were taken to the hospital and three underwent surgery, officials said.

 The lockdown lasted about an hour.
 After it was lifted, cars began to move through the normal security checkpoint at the fort’s main gate.